Lylio/cookie-contacts-quarkus/README.md

 ### Setup & Launch

 #### Database
-Create a MongoDB database called 'yaldi-contacts' using the Mongo shell:
+Create a MongoDB database called 'laldy-contacts' using the Mongo shell:
-`use yaldi-contacts`
+`use laldy-contacts`

 The database won't be visible with the command `show dbs` until some data has been inserted into the Contact table: